Diane O'Neill is a lifelong Chicago writer:

 - She holds a BA in Writing/English with honors from Columbia College and an MFA in Creative Writing with distinction from National University.

 - She is a MOOC (massive open online course) groupie.
-Since completing "How Writers Write Poetry 2015" (International Writing Program, University of Iowa), nine of her poems have been published, and one won an award.
+Since completing "How Writers Write Poetry 2015" (International Writing Program, University of Iowa), ten of her poems have been published, and one won an award.